Temperature's Effect on Ethernet Cable Length

-For a temperature regulated environment, or if you live in a place that is temperate year round, the generic rules around maximum distance for Ethernet cable length apply.
+For indoor temperature regulated environments, or if you live in a place that is 68° F or less year round, the generic rules around maximum distance for Ethernet cable length apply.
 This means that any one Channel can be 328 feet or 100 meters long.
 For Permanent Links or Modular Plug Terminated Links (MPTL) the distance limit is defined by ANSI/TIA 568 2.D as 295 feet or 90 meters.

-So, how does this change when temperatures are not regulated?
+So, how does this change when temperatures rise past 68° F?
 As temperatures rise, the lengths of your runs need to get shorter.
 Otherwise, you will get signal degradation over distance, also known as attenuation, to the point where the cable will not work reliably or at all.
 In the ANSI/TIA and Certification realm, this is called Insertion Loss.

 What’s happening is the cable becomes “thine own enemy”.
 The very construction of it, to include the conductor insulation, can actually become slightly conductive as temperatures rise and chlorine atoms present in the plastic get “weird”.

 All stated lengths are using a miminum of 24AWG solid copper Ethernet cable of Cat5e or above.

 Note** Maximum Channel length is predicated on Field Term to Field Term or RJ45 to RJ45.
 No additional patch cables are involved.

 Note*** Maximum Permanent Link length allows the use of (2) patch cables at either end of the link, up to the total 328 feet maximum length allowed.